brookmiles/pocket-irc/ReadMe.txt

 BUGS

-o Can't Send/Receive files from storage card o DCC not recognised in some formats, notice type maybe? o Replace "[ ... ]" with "" in channel list
+o WM6.5 the keyboard button disappears - phigan on #pocketpc - use hardware button to bring up home/taskmanager o Can't Send/Receive files from storage card o DCC not recognised in some formats, notice type maybe? o Replace "[ ... ]" with "" in channel list